saurabhkumar8112/saurabhkumar8112/README.md

 ### Hi there 👋
 # 💫 About Me:
 - 🔭 Developing scalable mobile apps in Android and iOS in an agile fashion.
 - 🌱 Learning more about Optimizing ML models for edge devices.
+Started learning more about AI alignment and LLMs safety.
-- 👯 Deep diving in Dev-ops, data pipeline design and a bit of analytics too
+- 👯 Deep diving in Dev-ops, data pipeline design and a bit of analytics too.
 - 💬 Ask me about ML/DL, coding, entrepreneurship and software development